HelloDisRico/TotalRecall/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+- Let
+-Const
+-Var / Don't use Var

-2. How do we change the value of a variable?
+2. How do we change the value of a variable? car = "string";
+The Variable = "string",boolean, or number.

 3. How do we assign an existing variable to a new variable?

 4. Remind me, what are declare, assign, and define?
+- To initalize or specific a variable
 ### Research

 5. What is pseudocoding and why should you do it?
+Pseudocoding is the action of explaining complex code in a human answer.
+It's to grasp a better understanding your code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+40% thinking - 60% working

 ## Strings